Arshbir1/GlobalLaunchAI/README.md

 ---

-## 🏆 Built For
+## 🏆 MongoDB Hackathon Submission

-This project was developed for **AI in Action 2025** — showcasing how GenAI and semantic search can drive smarter global business decisions.
+This project was developed for the **AI in Action 2025** under the MongoDB challenge — showing how AI and MongoDB vector search can help users explore real-world country data from a strategic business lens.

 ---